 His work has been exhibited in the UK, Italy, Estonia and Ireland.
 He has also given talks and organised workshops in the UK, Brazil and Italy, and is currently a visiting lecturer at London College of Communication.

-Rodrigo has been commissioned by Invisible Dust with the Humber Museums Partnership for York Mediale and North Lincolnshire Museum.
+Rodrigo was commissioned by Invisible Dust with the Humber Museums Partnership for York Mediale and North Lincolnshire Museum.
 Green (Screen) Dreams is part of ‘Surroundings’, a 3-year programme of international artists residencies and exhibitions on environmental themes across the Humber Region.